Now the Goodsons moved nearer to

 other subjects, Fitz Randolph taught German.
 Nelly learned Stille Nacht in what must have

-been Fitz Randolph's own translation from English back into
+been Fitz Randolph's own translation from "Silent Night" back into

 German.
-I have no writings from this member of his family,
+I have no writings from this member of the Fitz

 but a survey of the offices he held in his church suggests that he was